urvibala/amazon_webscrapper/README.md

 # amazon_webscrapper
-log in into amazon account and sending sms of name and price of product in wishlist
+it log into amazon account and send sms of to a perticular phone number which contains name and price of product from wishlist